 Kahentanó:ron Bri Montour is a theatre artist who grew up creating with friends at Kahnawà:ke’s Turtle Island Theatre.
-She began studying and pursuing theatre professionally to bring more opportunities to her community to tell stories and strengthen our connection to each other.
+She began studying and pursuing theatre professionally to bring more opportunities to her community to tell stories and to strengthen our connection to each other.
 Bri has diverse skills and interests in theatre design and management, but is especially drawn to lighting design, programming and technical work.
 Bri loves collaborating within teams that are passionate about process, healing, and inspiring change and disruption.

 INDIGENOUS ANCESTRY